 You are in sheep country and your hunt begins every morning when you walk outside as we routinely spot Aoudad Sheep from camp.
 The 3-bedroom 2 bath Camp House is very comfortable with central air and heat and accommodates 6 hunters at one time.
 We serve breakfast and dinner at camp and lunch in the field.

 All of our hunts consist of four full days of hunting, you will arrive in Marfa, Texas between 1 & 2 pm the day before meet your guides and head into the ranch and unload you bags and equipment then check zero on rifles.
 Your hunt will begin the following morning for four full days if needed.
 Hunters leave the day after the last animal is harvested or the morning of the 5th day if the hunt last the full four days.

 Additional Animals That May Be Hunted

-For those of you flying arrive the day before your hunt by flying into Midland International Airport (MAF).
-Book the earliest flight possible into Midland.
-You will need to rent a car and drive the 80 miles to Ft.
-Stockton where we will meet you and make the hour drive into the ranch.
-Usually we will have enough time for a short afternoon scouting trip on the day of your arrival.
+For those you flying arrive the day before your hunt by flying into Midland International Airport (MAF) or EL Paso International (ELP) Book the earliest flights possible.
+You will need to rent a car and drive the 180 miles to Marfa where we will meet you the day before your hunt.